Skip to main content

 That route-out matters because a compatible gateway does not solve Anthropic's own consumer phone-verification or supported-region rules for a normal Claude account.
 It solves a different access problem.
 Keeping those contracts separate is part of reading Claude verification correctly.

-What this article does not promise
+What the safe route does not promise

-This page does not promise a bypass.
+The safe route does not promise a bypass.
 Anthropic's official phone-verification article already closes that door for new consumer accounts.
 It also does not promise a universal identity-trigger checklist, because Anthropic has not published one.
 And it does not promise that verification success overrides region or policy rules, because Anthropic explicitly says it does not.

 FAQ